mandy1339/cryptobot/README.md

+CRYPTOBOT

-backend process to scan db and send alerts accordingly, intended to be used in conjunction with cryptoalert (the website project)
+Backend process to scan db and send alerts accordingly, intended to be used in conjunction with cryptoalert (the website project)